 Representational Image.
 Photo: Facebook/Go First

-"We regret to inform you that due to operational reasons, Go First flights scheduled till May 30, 2023, have been cancelled.
-We apologise for the inconvenience caused by the flight cancellations," it said.
+"We regret to inform that due to operational reasons, Go First flights scheduled till 04th June 2023 have been cancelled," the airline said in a tweet.

-"A full refund will be issued to the original mode of payment shortly," the letter read.
+According to the tweet, a full refund will be issued to the original mode of payment shortly.

-"As you are aware, the company has filed an application for immediate resolution and revival of operations, We will be able to resume booking shortly.
-We thank you for your patience," the letter added.
+"As you are aware, the company has filed an application for immediate resolution and revival of operations.